-At Wolfreton School and Sixth Form College we understand that bereavement will be experienced by members of our academy community at different times, whether this is the death of a family member, a friend or a member of the academy community.
-We understand the importance of providing support to young people, staff, governors and the wider academy community during and after bereavement.
-Equally, we appreciate that the impact of bereavement on individuals will differ considerably and we recognise that it is important to remember that young people, staff and the wider academy community will react in very different ways.
-This policy provides a framework whereby this support is provided and outlines how the academy will respond to these sensitive situations.
+At Wolfreton School and Sixth Form College we understand that bereavement will be experienced by members of our school community at different times, whether this is the death of a family member, a friend or a member of the school community.
+We understand the importance of providing support to students, staff, governors and the wider school community during and after bereavement.
+Equally, we appreciate that the impact of bereavement on individuals will differ considerably and we recognise that it is important to remember that students, staff and the wider school community will react in very different ways.
+This policy provides a framework whereby this support is provided and outlines how the school will respond to these sensitive situations.

 NB.
 In this policy, all mentions of 'the family' refer to the family of the deceased individual.
 The wishes of the family will always be considered when carrying out any of the actions outlined in this policy.
-If the family objects to any of the procedures, the academy will work to ensure reasonable adjustments are made.
+If the family objects to any of the procedures, the school will work to ensure reasonable adjustments are made.